-NURS 4070 Leadership and Management For The Nursing Agency (6)
+NURS 4070 Leadership And Management For The Nursing Agency (6)

-Prerequisites: NURS 4010 and NURS 4060 (or may be taken concurrently).
-Successful completion of Junior nursing courses is required.
+Prerequisites: NURS 4010 and successful completion of Junior nursing courses

 Introduces managerial and leadership issues and concepts and helps the student apply them to the professional nurse role.
 Includes 3 student credit hours of clinical.